moonbitlang/moonbit-course/course8/course_en.md

 ## Implementation of Singly Linked Lists

-A singly linked list consists of a series of nodes, each containing data and a reference to the next node.
+Singly linked lists are composed of nodes, where each node contains data and a reference (or pointer) to the next node in the sequence.

 ### Definition of Nodes and Linked Lists

+The `Node` struct contains a value and a mutable reference to the next node:

 ```moonbit
 struct Node[T] {